Dknyboy20/tuyaha/README.md

 It uses the tuyaapi library (https://github.com/sean6541/tuyaapi) to interface with the Tuya cloud.
 (No need to install as Home Assistant automatically installs it.)

+It will automatically find all devices on your account and add them to Home Assistant.

 To use, copy the contents of this repository to "/custom_components" and add config below to configuration.yaml

 Config Example: